-Since my rejection, I have interviewed with several companies and now getting close to some offers with a couple.
+Since my rejection, I have interviewed with several companies and now getting close to some offers from a couple.
 I may even do an internship to get more experience as a software developer.
 It is like the whole world of work is open and it is completely okay.
 There are a lot of other incredible companies to work with.

 The jobs I was rejected from were jobs that I could do really well, but maybe I would have gotten bored with them quickly.
 They may have made me a bit stagnant in my career for the long term.